Ollie-C/nbchallenge/README.md

 ## Details

 ### Tools
-- Framework: Next.js for SSR, in-built API and image optimisation.
-Better accessibility and loads times.
+- Framework: Next.js for in-built API and image optimisation.
+Better accessibility and load times.
 - Language: TypeScript for type safety and ability to match custom types with graphql schema
 - GraphQL server: graphql-yoga for ease of set-up
 - Styling: SASS for organised stylesheets with nesting.
 Framer-motion for natural animations to complement a minimalist theme